MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-notifications.md

 > [!IMPORTANT]
 > To track links that recipients open in notifications, you must collect customer tracking consent.
 To learn more about strategies for collecting customer consent in Customer Insights - Journeys, visit the [Consent Management Overview](real-time-marketing-compliance-settings.md)
 >
-> If you have not collected tracking consent, you must use the **originalLink** URL field described in the code snippet below.
+> If you have not collected tracking consent, you must use the **originalLink** URL field described in the following code snippet.
 If you have acquired consent, you can use the **link** field value, which will be trackable.
 >
 > *PushLinkClicked* will be automatically generated.
 The URL is a redirect link which will create the interaction if the link from the **link** field is used.